dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 By [Scott Addie](https://github.com/scottaddie) and [Tom Dykstra](https://github.com/tdykstra)

-ASP.NET Core supports building RESTful services, also known as web APIs, using C#.
+ASP.NET Core supports creating RESTful services, also known as web APIs, using C#.
 To handle requests, a web API uses controllers. *Controllers* in a web API are classes that derive from `ControllerBase`.
 This article shows how to use controllers for handling API requests.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/web-api/index/samples). ([How to download](xref:index#how-to-download-a-sample)).